Beijzum/2800-202410-DTC04/README.md

 ## Features
 Features found in the app.

+### Customizable player profiles
+Players are able to change their picture profiles, change their password, and check their stats in their profile page.

 ### Leaderboards
 There is a leaderboard ranking for players with the highest amount of wins.